venice1200/Retro/Microtronic_Phoenix/README.md

-# Microtronic Phoenix Uploader
+# Microtronic Phoenix Uploader & Random Generator

-A Python script for transferring MIC code files from the PC to the Microtronic Phoenix via an Arduino connected via USB.
-The Arduino Uno or Nano executes a program that can be accessed via the Python library on the PC.
-The Arduino itself acts as external GPIO pins for the PC, which are connected to the Phoenix DIN pins.

-**Technical Important Note**
+**Important Technical Note**
 The Nano wants its digital outputs to be loaded with a maximum of 40 mA, typically only 20 mA.
 The inputs of the Microtronic each have 100 ohms against GND.
 This would then allow 50 mA of current to flow through the Arduino outputs at 5V.
 Ouch.
 Therefore—to be on the safe side—use 1 kOhm resistors in front of the Microtronic inputs!
 I found the Note in German here:
 https://github.com/rab-berlin/Monarch2090/tree/main/program/2090undArduino#monarch2090-mit-arduino-nano

+**This Device has two purposes in 4 Modes**

+## Mode 1: Tiny MIC Uploader
+A Python script for transferring MIC code files from the PC to the Microtronic Phoenix via an Arduino connected via USB.
+The Arduino Uno or Nano executes a program that can be accessed via the Python library on the PC.
+The Arduino itself acts as external GPIO pins for the PC, which are connected to the Phoenix DIN pins.

 The Python Uploader Code is based on the 2095 Emulation of Martin Sauter & Michael Wessel.